epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 # Fit a negative binomial distribution -----------------------------------
-# step: Use the vector with the number of secondary cases per infector case
-# to fit a Negative Binomial distribution using {fitdistrplus}
+# step: Fit a Negative Binomial distribution to the secondary case
-# Paste the output parameters in the report.
+# counts using {fitdistrplus}; paste the parameters in the report.

 offspring_fit <- secondary_cases %>%
   fitdistrplus::fitdist(distr = "nbinom")